the-nix-way/nome/README.md

 }
 ```

 This brings a number of toolchains that I use into the Nix shell.
 In any given project I'm likely to only use one toolchain, so I remove the ones I don't need.
-So this series of actions gets me precisely what I need on _all_ my local projects:
+So this series of actions gets me precisely what I need on most of my local projects:

 1. Run `proj`.
 2. Edit the `flake.nix` to remove any toolchains I won't need.
 3. Run `direnv allow` to activate the shell environment.

+In cases where this template doesn't provide enough granularity, I create a `flake.nix` from scratch.
+Over time, however, I hope to add personal templates that get me ever closer to not needing to hand-craft my Nix logic.
 ## Nix helper functions

 * `getHomeDirectory {username}`